Last Updated: August 14, 2024

 As a dancer, Orange continued dancing with Street Machine throughout the 1980s.
 He also appeared on the show "The Hit Man and Her" as a featured dancer and was a member of a duo called Look Twice in the late 1980s.

-In 1989, Manchester-based Nigel Martin Smith, a band manager, sought to create a British male vocal singing group similar to New Kids on the Block.
+In 1989, Manchester-based Nigel Martin Smith, a band manager, sought to create a British male singing group similar to New Kids on the Block.
 He recruited Gary Barlow, Howard Donald, Gary Numan, Robbie Williams, and Jason Orange in 1990 by conducting auditions in and around Manchester.
-The group's first television appearance came that year on "The Hit Man and Her" and they initially mainly sang R&B, urban soul, and mainstream pop music.
+The group's first television appearance came that year on "The Hit Man and Her," and they initially mainly sang R&B, urban soul, and mainstream pop music.
 However, they later worked their way into Hi-NRG dance music and adult contemporary.

 Take That's breakthrough single was a cover of the 1975 Tavares hit "It Only Takes a Minute."
 This success was followed by "I Found Heaven" and then "A Million Love Songs."
 In 1992, they released their first album, "Take That & Party."
-Their 1993 cover of the Barry Manilow hit "Could It Be Magic" gave them their first big success, peaking at number three on the UK charts.
+Their 1993 cover of the Barry Manilow hit "Could It Be Magic" gave them their first big success, peaking at #3 on the UK charts.

 The group released a third studio album in 1995 called "Nobody Else," which also did well.
 Orange again helped write some of the songs and sang lead vocals at times.
 However, tensions within the band were rising as Robbie William's drug abuse had escalated and was affecting his performance with the group.
-They band issued him an ultimatum to either commit to his responsibilities with Take That or leave before their scheduled world tour.
+The band issued him an ultimatum to either commit to his responsibilities with Take That or leave before their scheduled world tour.
 Williams chose the latter.
 The band subsequently completed the tour without him.
 However, the group announced they were disbanding in February 1996.

 (Photo by Gail Rickett/FilmMagic)